Turn Any Document into Slides, Podcasts, Videos, Mind Maps, Quizzes & Data Tables — The Studio Command Center

 Can I share notebooks and Studio outputs?

 Yes.
 Private sharing (invite by email) or public link.
 Slide Decks export as PPTX.
 Data Tables export to Sheets.
 Audio/Video download as files.
-Collaborators with edit access can generate their own outputs.
+Reports, Quizzes, and Flashcards are accessible within the notebook.
+Mind Maps and Infographics are interactive in-browser.

 Which tool should I use for exam prep?